eslint/rfcs/designs/2019-move-to-async-api/README.md

 This RFC soft-deprecates `CLIEngine` class.

 Because it's tough to maintain two versions (sync and async) of implementation.
 The two are almost copy-pasted stuff, but hard to share the code.
 Therefore, this RFC deprecates the sync version to improve our code with the way which needs asynchronous behavior in the future.
-For example, `CLIEngine` cannot support parallel linting, plugins/configs as ES modules, etc...
+For example, `CLIEngine` cannot support [linting in parallel](https://github.com/eslint/rfcs/pull/42), plugins/configs as ES modules, etc...

 ### ■ Out of scope